MicrosoftDocs/azure-devops-docs/docs/project/navigation/preview-features.md

 ::: moniker range="azure-devops-2020"
 The follow table indicates those features that you can enable as a user, project administrator, or project collection administrator.
+These preview features are only available to manage for Azure DevOps Server 2020 RTW.

 ---
 :::row:::